jonatack/kraken_ruby_client/README.md

 # Kraken Ruby Client

-A Kraken Exchange API wrapper for Ruby 2.3+.
+A Ruby API wrapper for the Kraken Bitcoin Exchange, written for Ruby 2.3+.

 Emphasis on speed, simplicity, no meta-programming, and few dependencies.

-- Uses the fast Curb gem (CUrl-RuBy, Ruby bindings for libcurl written in C) for HTTP.
+- Kraken Ruby Client has only one runtime dependency:

-- Does not subclass hash via Hashie like other Kraken Ruby clients.
+The fast [Curb (CUrl-RuBy) gem](https://github.com/taf2/curb), which provides Ruby bindings for [libcurl](https://github.com/curl/curl), a fully-featured client-side URL transfer library written in C.

-- Uses as few dependencies as possible.
+- Kraken Ruby Client does not use [Hashie](https://github.com/intridea/hashie), to avoid the pain and performance costs of subclassing Hash.

 - Currently developed with Ruby 2.4.0.
 Written for Ruby 2.3 and up.